Calvet Wines - What are they?

-Calvet is a traditional Bordeaux company, which has been in existence for almost 2 centuries, and is one of the few that has weathered the testing times, that French wines have been through over the last few decades.
+Calvet is a traditional Bordeaux company, which has been in existence since 1818, and is one of the few that has weathered the testing times that French wines have been through over the last few decades.
+It remains a major wine company in the industry and retains a strong presence on the international market.

 History of Calvet Wine

-Despite the fact that France has lost its dominance of the UK market in the last 15 years, to Australia, and is now third in place, with 14% share after Australia and USA, Calvet is one of the few French companies that has thrived.
-Historically France has dominated the UK market, with its traditional wines, such as Bordeaux, Burgundy, Chablis and Cotes du Rhone, but with changing times and the arrival of simply labelled Australian wines, French wines started to lose their appeal.
+Despite the fact that France has faced challenges in the market thanks to new world wines from Australia, Chile and the USA to name a few, Calvet is one of the few French companies that has thrived.
+Historically French wine was popular with its traditional wines, such as Bordeaux, Burgundy, Chablis and Cotes du Rhone, but with changing times and the arrival of simply labelled Australian wines, French wines started to lose their appeal.
+As a result, Calvet have relaunched themselves, changing strategy and modernising its styles of wine.

 Calvet is a French wine producer which actually began in the Rhone in 1818, set up by Jean Marie Calvet, but is better known as a Bordeaux house, where it was established in 1823.
 During the early 19th century, Calvet opened further offices in most other wine regions of France, including the Loire Valley.